ayberkdikcinar/devops-soup/aws/compute/cheatsheet.md

 **Note**  Three components of Amazon EC2 Auto Scaling are Launch template, scaling policies, Amazon EC2 Auto Scaling group.

-# Amazon LightSail

-- Easiest way to have a virtual server and managing it on aws.
-- Fixed price package that includes virtual machine, SSD based storage, DNS Management and static IP.
-- Like a hosting providers (hostinger, godady etc).
-- If your only need is using some virtual machine on the aws platform.
-That is what you need.

 # Amazon ECS (Elastic Container Service)

 - Orchestrates and manages Docker containers.